If you have preschoolers in the house, you’re probably wondering what the best educational toys for toddlers.

 Jess from Parent Guide (and a former nanny) is joining us today to share five of the best educational toys for toddlers out there.
 This post contains affiliate links.

 It may only seem like yesterday you were leaving the hospital, with your new born in your arms, but before long you’ll be packing up a lunch box and helping them tie their shoe laces.

-With that in mind, we’re bringing you five of our favourite educational toys – suitable for varying ages, actually – to ensure you can give your little ones all the encouragement they need before school, or any time in their young life.
+With that in mind, we’re bringing you five of our favorite educational toys – suitable for varying ages, actually – to ensure you can give your little ones all the encouragement they need before school, or any time in their young life.

 In fact, they’re so easy to put together that you could easily make your own out of some old card and some crayons.

 Wooden Stacking Toys

-The old plastic ones will only set you back a few pounds, but Not on the High Street’s personalised ones are, quite rightly, a little more expensive.
+The old plastic ones will only set you back a few pounds, but Not on the High Street’s personalized ones are, quite rightly, a little more expensive.

 Teaching kids about music and sounds is a great place to start, especially for smaller children – always make sure you accompany small children in tasks like this, though.

 Alternatively, pull out the dining room table and grab old cereal boxes, child-safe glue and other bits and pieces, and have fun learning about different shapes and textures with a fun afternoon of crafts.

 With words as well as pictures, this helps stimulate learning while ensuring your child gets to grips with everyday objects via handy well-drawn symbols, too.

 Which toys do you use to encourage learning?
 We’d love to know!

 About Jess: After accumulating a wealth of knowledge from her many years of nannying, Jess created this blog to share her expertise with other mothers.
-You can get her inside scoop on Parent Guide.